rkirov/blog/content/posts/incremental_computation.md

 computation graph will be:

 - how is this computation graph built?
 - how is the graph traversed.
-We were intentionally vagues in the Basic Algorithm.
+The Basic Algorithm in intentionally vague.
 - can it change while the program is running?
 - what if it has cycles?